Rachel Pain

-Rachel Pain is Professor of Human Geography at Newcastle University since 2017 and was elected a Fellow of the Academy of Social Sciences in 2018.
+Rachel Harriet Pain (born 16 August 1968) is Professor of Human Geography at Newcastle University since 2017 and was elected a Fellow of the Academy of Social Sciences in 2018.

-In 2022, she is conference chair of the Royal Geographical Society with the Institute of British Geographers annual conference.
 She previously served as Deputy Head of Department of Geography at Durham University, and was also the Co-Founder/Director of the Centre for Social Justice and Community Action and the Participatory Research Hub.
 Per Scopus, Pain has a h-index of 42.
+In 2022, she was conference chair of the Royal Geographical Society with the Institute of British Geographers annual conference.

+Early life

+Pain was born in Northumberland and grew up in Newcastle-upon-Tyne.
+She graduated from Lancaster University and completed her PhD at the University of Edinburgh.

 Research

 Pain is a social geographer whose work draws upon feminist geography and participatory action research.
-She has published widely on issues of violence, community safety, trauma and fear, with specific attention being given to issues of gender-based violence. in 2019, she received the Urban Studies Best Article for 2019 award for her article "Chronic urban trauma: The slow violence of housing dispossession", and In 2020, she presented the Distinguished Jan Monk lecture.
+She has published widely on issues of violence, community safety, trauma and fear, with specific attention being given to issues of gender-based violence.
+In 2019, she received the Urban Studies Best Article for 2019 award for her article "Chronic urban trauma: The slow violence of housing dispossession", and in 2020, she presented the Distinguished Jan Monk lecture.